 - Agitation – Merino shouldn’t be harshly twisted and crushed, instead you want to just gently agitate it periodically.

-- Rinse Clothing – Drain the dirty and soapy water from the sink or tun and then rinse out your clothing with fresh water until you see no more bubbles/soap.
+- Rinse Clothing – Drain the dirty and soapy water from the sink or tub and then rinse out your clothing with fresh water until you see no more bubbles/soap.

-- Air Dry – Please do yourself a favor and don’t wring out your Merino gear you just need to air dry, in sun for maximum UV and bacteria-killing.
+- Air Dry – Please do yourself a favor and don’t wring out your Merino gear you just need to air dry, in the sun for maximum UV and bacteria-killing.

 Hopefully, this helps you to clean in town since most of the time you won’t have machines available.